DivergentClouds/expanse/spec.md

 - `\`
   - Address of the next word, if used as a macro argument then the address points to after the macro
 - `$`
-  - Address of the current word
+  - Address of the current word, if used as a macro argument then the address points to the start of the macro

 ## Expressions